to view an animated version of this procedure.

 breast cancer.
 Reconstruction generally requires several stages.
 The first stage may be done at the time of mastectomy (immediate reconstruction) or at some point after the mastectomy (delayed reconstruction).
 Breast reconstruction can be done using an implant or tissue expander followed by placement of an implant.
 Breast reconstruction can also be done using a tissue flap taken from another part of the body.

-Talk to your doctor about the medications you are taking, including over-the-counter drugs and supplements.
-Some medications may need to be stopped for one week before surgery.
+Talk to your doctor about the medications you are taking, including over the counter drugs and supplements.
+Some medications may need to be stopped for 1 week before surgery.

 Arrange for a ride to and from the procedure.